 Approval of the membership of the thesis committee will be secured using the form entitled "Dissertation/Thesis Committee Membership Approval Form".

 The first function of the Thesis Committee is to help plan the proposed research project.
 During the progress of the research and the writing of the thesis, members of the committee provide guidance to the student to maintain the quality of the work.
-Thesis Committees should meet with the student as a group each semester to review the progress of the research.
+Theses Committees should meet with the student as a group each semester to review the progress of the research.

-The student, in consultation with their mentor and the Thesis Committee, will develop a thesis proposal, which will follow the standard format for graduate research proposals at Texas A&M University Baylor College of Dentistry.
+The student, in consultation with their mentor and the Thesis Committee, will develop a thesis proposal, which will follow the standard format for graduate research proposals at Texas A&M Baylor College of Dentistry.
 Briefly, the format will be in the NIH small grant format (R03, R21).
 It must include the following sections: Specific Aims, Background and Significance, Research Plan (consisting of Materials, Methods of Investigation, Methods of Analysis, Potential Difficulties, and Sequence of the Investigation), Consortium/Contractual Arrangements, Compliance, and Literature Cited.
-Prior to the beginning of thesis research, required documentation indicating approval of the thesis proposal in final form must be signed by each member of the Thesis Committee.
+Prior to the beginning of thesis research, the required documentation indicating approval of the thesis proposal in final form must be signed by each member of the Thesis Committee.
 The signed proposal form must be submitted to the Graduate Program in Biomedical Sciences Office and the Office of the Associate Dean for Research and Graduate Studies.
-If the thesis research involves human or animal subjects, an approved number from the Institutional Review Board for Human Subjects or the Institutional Animal Care and Use Committee must accompany the thesis proposal.
+If the thesis research involves human or animal subjects, an approval number from the Institutional Review Board for Human Subjects or the Institutional Animal Care and Use Committee must accompany the thesis proposal.
 The necessary forms and further information are available in the Graduate Program http://www.bcd.tamhsc.edu/graduate-studies/futurestudents/index.htm

 A final draft of the thesis must be submitted to the members of the Thesis Committee and to the Associate Dean for Research and Graduate Studies not less than one week before the defense-of-thesis examination.
-In addition, a form stating the approval of the chair of the Thesis Committee must be submitted to the Associate Dean for Research and Graduate Studies with the final draft.
+In addition, a form stating the approval by the chair of the Thesis Committee must be submitted to the Associate Dean for Research and Graduate Studies with the final draft.
 If changes are required in the thesis that cannot be accomplished in the time available, the defense-of-thesis examination must be rescheduled.

 The Thesis Committee administers an oral examination in which the student defends their thesis.
 Scheduling of the oral examination is arranged through the Graduate Program in Biomedical Sciences Office, with notice given to the Office of Research and Graduate Studies.
 The candidate must show appropriate mastery of the chosen research area and evidence of independent thought.
 The oral examination typically consists of three parts: 1) presentation of the thesis research in a seminar format; 2) questions related to the general area of the student's research; and 3) in-depth queries concerning the research and thesis.